rodralez/ai-portfolio/panini/README.md

 # The Panini collector problem

-## "How many packs have to be purchased to complete the Panini FIFA World Cup Qatar 2022 album?"
+## How many packs have to be purchased to complete the Panini FIFA World Cup Qatar 2022 album?

 ## Authors Rodrigo Gonzalez and Carlos A. Catania